Salt cellar: Collectibility

 Silver, glass, china, pewter, stoneware, and other media used in the creation of tableware are collectible and have most likely been collected for centuries.
 By extension, salt cellars first became collectible as pieces of silver, glass, etc. Whether because of their commonness (and hence affordability), or the wide variety of them, or because of their slide into anachronism and quaintness, salt cellars themselves became collectible at latest by the 1930s.

 Although antique salt cellars are not difficult to find and can be very affordable, modern manufacturers and artisans continue to make salt cellars.
 Reproductions are common, as are new designs that reflect current tastes.

+The Muzeum %C5%BBup Krakowskich Wieliczka in Wieliczka, Poland, has a large collection of salt cellars.
+It contains over 1000 objects made of: porcelain, gold, silver, glass, wood, bone, quartz and mother-of-pearl.
+Those artifacts are on display in the Saltworks Castle (Zamek Żupny in Polish).

+Salt pig

+A salt pig is a container used to hold salt, particularly in a kitchen, to make it easily accessible to pinch or spoon measure into dishes.
+They are available in many materials, but are generally ceramic, porcelain, earthenware or clay.
+The earthenware construction of a salt pig can help keep the salt from clumping in humid kitchens.
+In the blog Mundane Essays, writer Muness Alrubaiehis researched the origin of the term "salt pig", finding the use of "pig" in Scots and northern English dialect to mean an earthenware vessel.